cowrie/cowrie/docs/sentinel/README.rst

 How to send Cowrie output to Azure Sentinel
 ===========================================

-Open your Sentinel worksapce and navigate to `Data connectors` > `Syslog` > `Open connector page`.
-Expand `Install agent on a non-Azure Linux Machine`, the select `Download & install agent for non-Azure Linux machines`.
+Open your Sentinel workspace and navigate to `Data connectors` > `Syslog` > `Open connector page`.
+Expand `Install agent on a non-Azure Linux Machine`, then select `Download & install agent for non-Azure Linux machines`.
 Select the Linux tab and either copy the shell script that is presented, or take note of your Workspace ID and Primary Key and install the agent on your host by hand::